MacCode7110/CS4341A1/Exercise3.2.md

         Updated Assumptions:
             1. The area of the maze is divided into n number of square units.
-            2. The robot can only move forward in the direction that it faces.
+            2. The robot can only move forward in the direction that it currently faces.
             3. When the robot occupies a square unit at the intersection of two or more corridors, it can rotate and face a new compass direction (either north, east, south, or west).

         Updated State Space:
             a.
 There are n number of square units.
             b.
 At each square unit that does not mark the intersection of two or more corridors, the robot cannot rotate to change the direction it faces.
 Therefore, there are at most two compass directions the robot can face when moving through a given corridor (moving towards a certain maze border or away from that same maze border).
             c.
 At each square unit that marks the intersection of two or more corridors, there are four possible compass directions that the robot can face.
             d.
+The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
+            e.
 State space size:
                 I. Important consideration: Due to the robot not being able to rotate when moving through a corridor, there may be certain square units in the maze the robot cannot occupy depending on the current corridor and area configurations.
                 II.
 Let x = the number of square units the robot is able to occupy that DO NOT mark the intersection of two or more corridors.
                 III.
 Let y = the number of square units that mark the intersection of two or more corridors.
-                IIII. n = x + y.
+                IIII.
+We know that at most (considering that there may be square units that are not possible to occupy), x + y sums to n.
 For x, there are at most two compass directions the robot can face.
 For y, there are four possible compass directions the robot can face.
                 IV.
-According to the reasoning listed above, the maximum possible state space size is equal to 2x + 4y.
+According to the reasoning listed above, the state space size consists of two parts added together to form an expression: (a maximum of 2x + 4y) + (a certain number of reasonable positions outside of the maze)
         Initial State: The robot occupies the square unit in the center of the maze and is rotated to face north.
-        Goal State(s): The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
+        Goal States: The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
         Updated Actions:
             a.
 When the robot occupies a square unit marking the intersection of two or more corridors, it can rotate to face north, east, south, or west.
 This rotation at the occupied square unit results in a new state defined by a new direction.
             b.
 The robot can move forward i number of square units in the direction that it faces.
         Updated Transitional Model:
             a.
-When the robot occupies a square unit marking the intersection of two or more corridors, rotating the direction of the robot enables it to then move in that same direction (either north, east, south or west), which results in a new state defined by a new direction.
+When the robot occupies a square unit marking the intersection of two or more corridors, rotating the direction of the robot enables it to then move in that same direction (either north, east, south or west), which results in a change in state defined by a new direction.
                 I. If the robot enters a state where it stops before hitting a wall, then the robot will need to rotate until it faces a new direction not immediately blocked by a wall.
-This rotation results in a new state defined by a new direction.
+This rotation results in a change in state defined by a new direction.
             b.
-Moving the robot forward i number of square units in the direction that it faces results in a new state defined by a new square unit that the robot occupies in the area of the maze.
-If the robot occupies a position outside of the maze area, then it has reached a goal state.
+Moving the robot forward i number of square units in the direction that it faces results in a change in state defined by a new square unit that the robot occupies in the area of the maze.
+If the robot occupies a position outside of the maze area as a result of moving i number of square units, then it has reached a goal state.
         Action-Cost:
             The cost of an action for the robot is the length of the path it takes to exit the maze, which is equivalent to the total number of square units that it moves through.
             For each square unit that the robot moves through, the numeric cost increments by 1.